mxagar/robotics_notes/README.md

     - Calculating the Jacobian
         - Partial differentiation method
         - Velocity propagation method
-    - Computation of forces and torques using the Jacobian
+    - Computation of forces and torques necessary at the joints to support a force at the endeffector using the Jacobian

 6. Dynamics (Craig 6)
 7. Trajectory Generation (Craig 7)